zubbey/exploreafrica/README.md

-# exploreafrica
+# exploreafricafoundation
-The project covers all explore africa (foundation, Magazine &amp; Media) Web Apps &amp; Mobile Apps
+The project covers all explore africa (foundation) Web Application